Hejverden/Assignment01/README.md

 - wwwroot/:**
   - Contains static files like CSS, JavaScript, and the index.html (the latter could be used, but it is not).
-  As required by the assignment, all the CSS and javascript codes are written from scratch by myself.
+  As required by the Project01, all the CSS and javascript codes are written from scratch by myself.
 All styling libraries which came with the creation of the ASP.Net MVC has been deleted.